Metabolism and degrowth

 The process: from 'S' to 'XL'

-The micro-scale (S): During the initial site fieldwork, the investigation is anchored by selecting a single physical element found on the terrain: a stone, a plant, a discarded cup, a piece of cloth, or a scrap of metal.
-We decode its specific metabolism by investigating its fabrication cycle, material qualities, embedded knowledge, and potential for reuse.
+The micro-scale (S): fieldwork begins by selecting a single physical element found on the terrain such as a stone, a plant, a discarded cup, a piece of cloth, a scrap of metal.
+Its specific metabolism is decoded through its fabrication cycle, material qualities, embedded knowledge, and potential for reuse.

-The macro-scale (XL): This single element becomes the foundational building block to understand broader urban impacts.
+The macro-scale (XL): this single element becomes the building block for understanding broader urban impacts.
 The micro-analysis scales up into a comprehensive material flow analysis (MFA) of the neighbourhood.

 A manifesto for the future